onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 for a small threshold `epsilon_ineq` that:

-* may depend on the constraint class (for example stricter constraints can allow somewhat higher tension),
+* may depend on the constraint class, for example stricter constraints can allow somewhat higher tension,
 * remains bounded and moderate as resolution increases.

 Informally: